 Comment and Trackback Settings

 Allow weblog comments?
+V

 Allow weblog trackbacks?
 V

 Autoformat Comments?

 Escape Comment HTML?

 Email notification of comments?
+V

-Enable verification of trackback links?
+Enable verification of trackback links? ⊵

-Enable referrer linkback extraction?
+Enable referrer linkback extraction? П

-Illustration 31: Config: comments
+Illustration 27: Config: comments

-- Allow weblog comments: By un-setting this you can turn off weblog comments on all weblogs in the system. - Allow trackbacks: By un-setting this you can turn off incoming trackbacks on all weblogs in the system. - Autoformat comments: If this is on, Roller will auto-format comments by adding in line-breaks where appropriate. - Escape comment HTML: By setting this, you can disallow HTML in comments and thereby protect your site from malicious JavaScript and some forms of cross-site scripting. - E-mail notification of comments: set this to enable email notification of new comments.
+- Allow New Users: Set this to enable the register as new user link on the main page.
+If you turnoff user creation, you'll only be able to create new users via the Global Admin->User Admin page. - External registration URL: Controls the URL of Roller's "Register as new users" link.
+If you use an external system to create Roller users and blogs, set the URL of that system here. - Editor pages: this is the list of weblog editors to be provided to users. - Allow weblog comments: By un-setting this you can turn off weblog comments on all weblogs in the system. - Allow trackbacks: By un-setting this you can turn off incoming trackbacks on all weblogs in the system. - Autoformat comments: If this is on, Roller will auto-format comments by adding in line-breaks where appropriate. - Escape comment HTML: By setting this, you can disallow HTML in comments and thereby protect your site from malicious JavaScript and some forms of cross-site scripting. - E-mail notification of comments: set this to enable email notification of new comments.
 This won't work unless you configured Roller properly for sending email as described in the Roller installation guide. - Enable verification of trackback links: Trackback verification checks each incoming trackback to verify that the site sending the trackback actually links to the specific weblog entry that is the target of the trackback. - Enable referrer linkback extraction: NOT RECOMMENDED.
 This is an experimental feature and it is not known to be working correctly.